ariana-dot-dev/founding-engineer-offer-0/README.md

 Furthermore, you will join at a early, critical & exciting period in the startup life (that we call "pre-PMF", where we raise money, hire first employees, secure first customers), that will teach you a ton about how launching a nascent startup works, and how to ship fast.

-We only want technical people with the most potential to learn and grow with us.

-A fixed AI full-stack software project will be agreed upon with you before the beginning.
-Your typical days will be 1/2 hour 1:1 mentoring with our CTO, 2 hours autonomous learning, 4 hours working on your project & report.

 If working from Paris or remote we will help you relocate to San Francisco.

 ## Our mission